dousp/IdeaConf/README.md

-# IdeaConf
-Idea conf files
+# Some software conf files for me
+-- Idea
+-- atom